 Hawaii COVID-19 'Resort Bubble' Program

-What we know about Hawaii's potential program for quarantined visitors
+What we know about Hawaii's EMQ program for quarantined visitors

-Visiting Hawaii in 2020 is obviously a lot different than years prior.
-With 14-day quarantine travel restrictions in place for all arriving travelers since late March, attempting to visiting Hawaii has been filled with challenges during the COVID-19 pandemic.
-But there may be some new good news for visitors planning to arrive before the quarantine period is lifted entirely; tentatively set for October 15, 2020.
-Kauai's Mayor recently announced an "Enhanced Movement Quarantine," or "Resort Bubble," program approved by Hawaii Gov. David Ige.
-This new program would permit visitors to leave their hotel rooms to partake in the amenities at their hotel or resort during the (14-day) mandatory quarantine period, but with a catch - you have to be willing to wear a GPS monitor of some kind.
+Visiting Hawaii in 2021 is obviously a lot different than the years prior.
+With 10-day quarantine travel restrictions in place for all arriving travelers since late March 2020, attempting to visiting Hawaii has been filled with challenges during the COVID-19 pandemic.
+But there is some positive news for visitors planning to arrive while an island's quarantine period remains in effect.
+Kauai's Mayor announced in September 2020 an "Enhanced Movement Quarantine," or "Resort Bubble," program approved by Hawaii Gov. David Ige.

 Potential 'Resort Bubbles' Program Quarantine Changes